JiYongCho/jiyongcho.github.io/_projects/1_project.md

 img: assets/img/12.jpg
 importance: 1
 category: Behavioral Change Interventions
-related_publications: true
+related_publications: false
 ---

-We ran a series of studies collaborating with the marketing team from <a href="https://ecornell.cornell.edu/">eCornell</a>>, an online course provider, to examine what types of ads encourage women to enroll in STEM courses
+We ran a series of studies collaborating with the marketing team from <a href="https://ecornell.cornell.edu/">eCornell</a>, an online course provider, to examine what types of ads encourage women to enroll in STEM courses

 In Study 1, we conducted an online field experiment study and found that a skill-oriented message compared to a career-oriented message increased younger women's (age 18-29) enrollment in web programming.